imaginaryusername/electroncash-docs/docs/install.rst

 Installing on Linux
 -------------------
+To avoid dependency issues, you can use the Electron Cash "AppImage", a self-contained app bundle with everything you need already inside.
+Just download the AppImage file and set it as executable with "chmod +x <fileName>".

-Linux users will need to run Electron Cash directly from the source code.
+Alternatively, Linux users can run Electron Cash directly from the source code:

 1. You will need Python version 3.4.0 or higher.
 Check your python version with ``python3 --version``.
 #.
 Install the dependencies: